kernel/num/

 42

-43/// An integer value that requires only the `N` less significant bits of the wrapped type to be
+43/// An integer value that requires only the `N` least significant bits of the wrapped type to be

 44/// encoded.